Region-Adaptive Sampling for Diffusion Transformers: Methodology

 \subsection{Scheduling Optimization}

-\textbf{Dynamic Sampling Ratio.} As illustrated in Figure \ref{fig:ndcg}, the correlation between the initial timesteps is lower compared to the latter stages, where the diffusion process exhibits greater stability.
-This trend is also evident in Figure \ref{fig:latents}.
-Consequently, the strategy previously introduced is not suitable for the early stages of the diffusion process, as it could negatively impact the foundational structure of the generated image.
-Furthermore, we have observed that the similarity gradually increases during the stable phase of diffusion.
-To address these observations, we propose a dynamic sampling ratios that maintains a 100\% ratio for the initial timesteps (e.g., the first 4 out of 28 steps) to mitigate any adverse effects on the outline of the generated image.
-Thereafter, the sampling ratio is progressively reduced during the stable phase.
-This approach ensures a balance between computational efficiency and the image quality, enabling effective sampling ratios while minimizing adverse impacts on the generated output.
+\textbf{Dynamic Sampling Ratio.} As shown in Figure~\ref{fig:ndcg}, correlations between adjacent timesteps are relatively weak during the early diffusion stages but gradually strengthen as the process stabilizes, consistent with the patterns observed in Figure~\ref{fig:latents}.
+This suggests that applying selective sampling too early may damage the structural foundation of the generated image.
+To address this, we employ a \emph{dynamic sampling schedule}: the initial few steps (e.g., the first 4 out of 28) are executed with a full 100\% sampling ratio to preserve the global image outline, after which the ratio is gradually reduced as the generation stabilizes.
+This adaptive design balances quality and efficiency, enabling substantial computational savings while minimizing any degradation in fine-grained details.

-\textbf{Accumulated Error Resetting.} \ourmethod{} focuses on the model's regions of interest, which tend to be similar across adjacent sampling steps.
-However, regions that are not prioritized for multiple steps may accumulate stale denoising directions, resulting in significant error between the original latent sample and the one generated with \ourmethod{}.
-To mitigate this issue, we introduce dense steps into the \ourmethod{} diffusion process to periodically reset accumulated errors.
-For instance, in a 30-step diffusion process where \ourmethod{} is applied starting from step 4, we designate steps 12 and 20 as dense steps.
-During these dense steps, the entire image is processed by the model, allowing it to correct any drift that may have developed in unfocused areas.
-This approach ensures that the accumulated errors are reset, maintaining the denoising process in alignment with the correct direction.
+\textbf{Accumulated Error Resetting.} Because \ourmethod{} focuses on regions of interest that persist across adjacent sampling steps, tokens in less-attended regions may remain inactive for extended periods.
+Without intervention, these regions can accumulate stale denoising directions, leading to noticeable discrepancies between the latent produced by \ourmethod{} and that from the original full sampling process.
+To mitigate this, we introduce \emph{dense steps}, periodic full updates inserted into the diffusion process to reset accumulated errors.
+For example, in a 30-step sampling schedule where \ourmethod{} begins at step~4, we designate steps~12 and~20 as dense steps.
+During these steps, all regions are reprocessed by the model, allowing corrections to any drift that may have developed in inactive areas.
+This periodic reset mechanism ensures long-term stability and keeps the denoising trajectory aligned with the intended generative path.